Helping charities in need.

 This quarter, we are featuring:

-Filling a vital community need, PACC911 brings together more than 100 animal welfare organizations throughout Arizona, most of which are located right here in Maricopa County.
-PACC911 provides opportunities for its partners to work together for the benefit of the animals and assists animal welfare partners in 5 distinct ways:
+PACC911 has created a Rescue COMMUNITY because cooperation brings success.
+PACC911 brings together the many animal welfare organizations throughout Arizona, mostly in Maricopa County, by uniting them and offering opportunities to work together for the greater benefit of the animals.
+PACC911 provides opportunities for its partners to work together for the benefit of the animals and assists animal welfare partners are aided in four distinct ways:

 - Adoption Events

 - Medical Assistance